FlorianKrull/CompilerConstructionSS2019/specification.md

 3. **Control flow graph**
     - Valid inputs are convert to IR.
     - The IR can be printed (see `mc_ir`)
-    - The CFG can be printed in the DOT format.
+    - The CFG is generated and can be printed in the DOT format.
 4. **Back-end**
     - Valid inputs are converted to IR and then to assembly code.
     - GCC is invoked to create the final executable.